SonarSource/sonarlint-core/API_CHANGES.md

 ## New features

-* A new attribute `details` has been added to `org.sonarsource.sonarlint.core.rpc.protocol.client.issue.RaisedFindingDto` that automatically contains either `StandardModeDetails` or `MQRModeDetails`
+* A new attribute `severityMode` has been added to `org.sonarsource.sonarlint.core.rpc.protocol.client.issue.RaisedFindingDto` that automatically contains either `StandardModeDetails` or `MQRModeDetails`
   * A new type `StandardModeDetails` has been introduced, which contains information about severity and type
   * A new type `MQRModeDetails` has been introduced, which contains information about clean code attribute and impacts
-  * You should display the issue accordingly to the information contained by `details`
+  * You should display the finding accordingly to the information contained by `severityMode`

 ## Deprecation

-* The following attributes have been deprecated from `org.sonarsource.sonarlint.core.rpc.protocol.client.issue.RaisedFindingDto`, you should now use the new attribute `details`
+* The following attributes have been deprecated from `org.sonarsource.sonarlint.core.rpc.protocol.client.issue.RaisedFindingDto`, you should now use the new attribute `severityMode`
   * `severity`
   * `type`
   * `cleanCodeAttribute`